rschoening/mvrs-dspa/README.md

 * Checking results:
    * Kibana dashboard: [\[DSPA\] Recommendations](http://localhost:5602/app/kibana#/dashboard/7c230710-6855-11e9-9ba6-39d0e49adb7a)
    * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
 All visualizations in Kibana depend on this time range.
    * The recommendation documents are shown on the left and can be investigated in detail (expanding the document tree, displaying as JSON etc.).
-Note that old recommendations for a given person are continuously replaced by current ones.
+Note that old recommendations for a given person are continuously replaced by current ones (upserts by person id).
 In a given time range, the number of documents will therefore diminish over time.
 Use the right-arrow next to the time range display to advance along with the tail of the stream.
-To look at a document in detail, it may be necessary to stop the stream, otherwise the document may be deleted at any time.
+To look at a document in detail, it may be necessary to stop the stream, otherwise the document may be deleted quickly.
    <img src="https://github.com/rschoening/mvrs-dspa/blob/master/doc/images/kibana-dashboard-recommendations.png" alt="Kibana dashboard: recommendations" width="60%"/>

 #### Notes